ovgu-FINken/multi_robot_path_planning/collvoid-melodic/README.md

    a.
 Add the **Tool Properties** to the panels (Menu -> Panels -> Tool Properties)

    b.
-In Tool Properties, change the Topic name of the 2D Nav Goal to **/tb3_x/move_base_simple/goal**
+In Tool Properties, change the Topic name of the 2D Nav Goal to **/tb3_x/move_base_simple/goal** where x is the id of the robot **(0, 1, or 2)**

    c.
 Place the **2D Nav Goal arrow** at a point and direction of your choice.
    *(Attention: Do not place it on an obstacle or any other black area!)*

     ![Image](/collvoid-melodic/res/ScreenshotRVIZ_edited.png)

-3. For a successful test, all robots should move to the defined goal.
+3. For a successful test, the robot should move to the defined goal.

 4. You can stop all the processes with:
     ```